gordontucker/FittedSheets/README.md

     shrinkPresentingViewController: true,

     // Determines if using inline mode or not
-    useInlineMode: false,
+    useInlineMode: false

-    // minimum distance above the pull bar, prevents bar from coming right up to the edge of the screen
-    minimumSpaceAbovePullBar: 0
 )

 let sheetController = SheetViewController(
     controller: controller,
     sizes: [.intrensic, .percent(0.25), .fixed(200), .fullScreen])

+// The size of the grip in the pull bar sheetController.gripSize = CGSize(width: 50, height: 6)

+// The color of the grip on the pull bar sheetController.gripColor = UIColor(white: 0.868, alpha: 1)

+// The corner radius of the sheet sheetController.cornerRadius = 20

+// minimum distance above the pull bar, prevents bar from coming right up to the edge of the screen sheetController.minimumSpaceAbovePullBar = 0

+// Set the pullbar's background explicitly sheetController.pullBarBackgroundColor = UIColor.blue

+// Determine if the rounding should happen on the pullbar or the presented controller only (should only be true when the pull bar's background color is .clear) sheetController.treatPullBarAsClear = false

 // Disable the dismiss on background tap functionality sheetController.dismissOnOverlayTap = false